With Valentines Day just around the corner I thought we might talk about something commonly associated with this day — chocolate.

 Why do I insist we consume only raw cacao?
 Because it is milled at low temperatures to protect the nutrients and flavour, whereas the more commonly found cocoa powders are highly processed and often processed with alkali (also known as Dutch processing or Dutching).

-You see, raw cacao is rich in a phytonutrient called favanols.
-These particular flavonoids are know to protect our heart and strengthen our cardiovascular system.
-In 2012, a review of 42 studies on chocolate (1300 subjects combined) confirmed cacao’s healthful capacities including its anti-inflammatory properties.
+You see, raw cacao is rich in a phytonutrients called flavonoids (and subgroups called called favanols) which are know to protect our heart and strengthen our cardiovascular system.
+In 2012, a review of 42 studies on chocolate (1297 subjects combined) confirmed cacao’s healthful capacities including its anti-inflammatory properties.
 As runners, we want to include foods in our diet that help to manage inflammation.

 Flavanols are found in raw cacao at a rate of about 34mg/g.
 However, in processed cocoa powder they are greatly reduced – anywhere from lightly processed with about 13mg/g, to heavily processed with only about 4mg/g.